Sprinter05/gochat/doc/SPECIFICATION.md

 > **NOTE**: The verification of the decyphered text should be implemented with a server-side timeout.

 Any future commands from that user *must be tied to the connection* until the user logs out, disconnects or the server shuts down.
 This prevents someone else from logging in with the same account from a different location.
-If the connection is secure, the decyphered text will be stored in the server as a **reusable token**, which, in case of a disconnect, can be used when logging in again, effectively skipping the handshake process.
+If the connection is secure, the decyphered text must be stored in the server as a **reusable token**, which, in case of a disconnect, can be used when logging in again, effectively skipping the handshake process.
 Said token should also have an expiry date, after which the token must be deleted.

 > **NOTE**: Reusable tokens must not be renewed after being used, meaning its expiry date cannot change.